MasoudKaviani/freemachinelearninigbooks/README.md

 A curated collection of free books covering machine learning, data science, deep learning, artificial intelligence, data mining, and related fields.
 Books are sorted by page count in descending order; online resources without a fixed page count are listed at the end.

-> **Note:** Page counts are approximate and may vary by edition.
-> Feel free to contribute by adding new books or correcting existing entries.
-Please maintain the sort order and format.

----

 ## Books Sorted by Page Count (Descending)

 | # | Title | Pages | Link |